Introduction

 libraries contents over the web - national libraries in many countries

-are currently working at putting their entire digital collections
+are currently working at how to put their entire digital collection

 online.
 Most readers will not know that you have to give the